Free Mexico Travel Guide and Travel Information

 Palace of the Stuccoes

 The most significant structure is the Palace of the Stuccoes.
-This building, containing four vaulted rooms, was unearthed in 1906 by local residents quarrying the site for building materials.
+This building, containing four vaulted rooms, was unearthed in 1906 by residents quarrying the site for building materials.

-This practice, unfortunately, has been going on for centuries, and many sites have been severely disturbed while others completely destroyed and their history lost.
+This practice, unfortunately, has been going on for centuries, and many sites have been severely disturbed while others destroyed and their history lost.

 Contained on the upper north-facing facade of this structure is a magnificent stucco frieze, both in style and theme.

-It exhibits a fabulous display of intricately molded stuccoed deities, animals, and birds, either in natural or anthropomorphic form and all once brightly colored.
+It exhibits a fabulous display of intricately molded stuccoed deities, animals, and birds, either in natural or anthropomorphic form, and all once brightly colored.
 It measures about 2 meters in height by 415 meters in length.

 At the time of its discovery, there were 20 figures identified with an additional one thought destroyed.
 It was divided into two rows, painted in brilliant colors, and in near-perfect condition.